openharmony/docs/en/application-dev/reference/arkui-ts/ts-drawing-components-shape.md

 Shape(value?: PixelMap)

-Since API version 9, this API is supported in ArkTS widgets.
+Since API version 9, this API is supported in ArkTS widgets, except that **PixelMap** objects are not supported.

 **Parameters**